tylerguest/memoman/GOALS.md

 “Better than TLSF 3.1” comes only after parity, and should be **additive** (stronger validation, better determinism tooling, nicer integration), never at the expense of correctness or O(1) guarantees.

-## Phase 0: Prove Parity (Dev-Only, Out-of-Tree)
+## Phase 0: Prove Parity (Dev-Only Harness)

-- [ ] **Differential parity harness (out-of-tree)**
+- [ ] **Functional differential parity harness (memoman vs Conte TLSF)**
-  - **Goal**: Make regressions obvious by running the same operation stream against a known TLSF implementation.
+  - **Goal**: Make regressions obvious by running the same operation stream against Conte TLSF for behavior parity.
   - **Requirements**:
     - fixed seed, deterministic operation generator
     - “shrinkable” failures (log the minimal reproducer)
-    - build only if an external TLSF implementation is present locally
+    - build only if an external TLSF implementation is present locally (`./matt_conte`, gitignored)
+    - compare correctness properties (success/failure, alignment, realloc data preservation, etc.), not throughput

 - [ ] **Strict parity mode passes**
   - **Goal**: Make strict behavior parity mode pass for representative workloads (then enable it by default in the dev harness).